 Is Smaller Better?

 Generally speaking, millennials don’t want to waste space or energy.
-They prefer sustainable, smartly-designed, and functional urban and downtown offices over huge warehouse or stripmall-based office buildings in the suburbs.
+They prefer sustainable, smartly-designed, and functional urban and downtown offices over a huge warehouse or strip mall-based office buildings in the suburbs.

 Working from home is a popular option among millennials, as well, so we won’t discount the home office, here.

 Meanwhile, boomers have already owned the huge real estate office buildings popular in the good-old-days of the eighties and nineties when everything bigger was considered better.
 They’ve already been-there-done-that.

 It makes more sense now to downsize to smaller office workspaces that are often shared and designed with an open floor plan because they enjoy collaborating and frequent conversation.
 However, it’s important to note that open floor plans don’t jive with everyone (more on that later).

 While millennials grew up seeing their parents struggle through a recession, boomers were also directly impacted when the market went belly up, losing life savings and 401ks.
 Even though boomers had more to directly lose financially, the impact of 2008 was still felt on both sides.

 The two generations could be neighbors and even friends in today’s minimal lifestyle neighborhoods.
 No matter each person’s taste, a comfortable and functional space with plenty of options, including quiet areas, open design, and natural light, is always desirable.

 Everyone appreciates more square footage dedicated to combined work areas and break rooms.
 When it comes to simplicity, less could be more for both parties.

 Born in the 50s, baby boomers know all about the ranch-style mid-century home.
 That’s just the way homes were built back then.
 Open design, hardwood floors, and sleek, less bulky furniture was in style.